rock-hu/technology_radar/radar/2021-07-01/service-mesh.md

 - [Kuma](https://kuma.io/)
 - and many more...

-At AOE we are using service meshes in multiple projects and are assessing best-practices and service mesh implementations.
+At we are using service meshes in multiple projects and are assessing best-practices and service mesh implementations.